bryanlynn/open-toolkit-js/README.md

 &lt;/script&gt;
 </p>

-<p>The herticle layout displays verticly and the horizontal layout displays horizontally.</p>
+<p>The verticle layout displays vertically and the horizontal layout displays horizontally.</p>

 <p>The tool kit will be inserted inside the "div" or dom element you select.</p>